gafzan/AlgorithmicTradingStrategies-Decommissioned-/README.md

 The project has three main parts: *financial database*, *strategy back test* and *performance analysis*.

 ### 1. Financial database
 Handling underlying financial data such as OHLC prices, volumes and dividends in a database using SQLAlchemy ORM.
+Able to create or delete rows in the database.
 **Modules: models_db.py, financial_database.py**

 ### 2. Strategy back test